LotusBreath/OneStepCheckout/README.md

 Simplify Magento 1 checkout process and more ....

-Feel free to join with us to help improve it.
+Feel free to join us to help improve it.
 Add an issue and join to this respository to contribute your code.
 Everyone are welcome